Vargavinter/icons8docs/Icons.md

 To add an icon to a collection, hover a cursor over the icon and click  <img align="center" height="25" src="https://github.com/Vargavinter/icons8docs/blob/1f28a6773b87c8429a1b3e633b96f52b4e2c49e2/images/addtocollectionnew.png"> .
 This sends the icon to an active collection.
 By default, the **Favorites** collection is active.

-You can also add an icon to a collection simply by dragging it onto a Collection area.
+You can also add an icon to a collection simply by dragging it onto the Collection area.

 [collections.mp4](attachments/65657/4030469.mp4)